Updated February 1st, 2023

 4. Delete Any Negative Content that You Control

 You might control some of the content that’s damaging your name.
+As mentioned before, this is some of the easiest negative content to remove.
 If you’re haunted by outdated pictures of yourself or comments/content you posted that no longer represent you well, you might be able to brush up your reputation quickly.

 Revisit your bookmarked sites to identify content you might control.
 Old dating profiles, social media accounts that reveal too much personal information, photos of yourself that do not coincide with your current branding, comments posted by you and anything else you created can be deleted.